FREQUENTLY ASKED QUESTIONS

-A: Many people do not like the eBay model where people use sniping computer programs to bid the last literally second with no time to for the prior high bidder to respond.
+A: Many people do not like the eBay model where people can use sniping computer programs to bid literally at the second with no time for the prior high bidder to respond.
 A real live auction does not end at a certain time, it ends when the auctioneer does not see any further bidding (going once, going twice, sold).
-Snipe programs don't work with our site or any other site aside from eBay (do to market size we imagine).
+Snipe programs don't work with our site or, as far as we are aware, any other site aside from eBay.
 Our software comes with what they call Snipe Protection which extends the auction if someone bids in the last three minutes similar to a real old fashion in person auction.
 That is the intent.

 Q: Why are some of your coins not slabbed?
 4/24/15

-A: Many reasons: Cost and storage (I have 1,000's of CWT and 10,000's of other tokens in stock).
+A: Many reasons: Cost and storage (we have 1,000's of CWT and 10,000's of other tokens in stock).
 Slabs are also very difficult to photograph.
-I am far from a professional photographer and I or my assistant do all the photography.
-Most slabs I have in stock were purchased that way from collectors or other dealers...though I am an authorized NGC and PCGS dealer.
+We am far from professional photographers and do all the photography.
+Most slabs we have in stock were purchased that way from collectors or other dealers...though we are an authorized NGC and PCGS dealer.
 In general slabs do not add much value unless the piece is fairly high grade MS64 and above.
-Paradoxically, in many cases I believe slabs can reduce the value of certain tokens (usually under $200 or so) as a check on completed items on eBay will show.
+Paradoxically, in many cases we believe slabs can reduce the value of certain tokens (usually under $200 or so) as a check on completed items on eBay will show.
 This happens by limiting the market, most non coin people could care less about slabs and in some cases actively avoid them because they don't want to mix and match with what they have or are under the impression that slabs tokens will be too expensive.
 This is true of the majority of buyers on eBay whether they are Civil War memorabilia collectors, general token collectors or a local history buff.
 Most serious CWT collectors have 2,000 or so pieces in their collections mostly raw while a coin person dabbling in CWT is likely to have 200 or so pieces mostly slabbed.
 On numerous occasions the customer asked me to remove the token from the slab for them.
 With 12,000 or so varieties, made by many different manufacturers of varying skills it is a real challenge to grade consistently and accurately.
 Unfortunately CAC still does not accept CWT which might help the situation some, but inconsistency would still rule.
-To date NGC graded around 25,000 CWT's (though I often have older NGC pieces in my hand that are not on their pop report) while over the same time period I have easily sold over twice that many raw pieces.
+To date NGC graded around 25,000 CWT's (though I often have older NGC pieces in my hand that are not on their pop report) while over the same time period we have easily sold over twice that many raw pieces.
 For comparison they have graded over 100,000 1924 $20 Gold pieces just in MS64...and even on there they take hits for not being consistent.
-Bottom line is unless I made a derogatory comment like Detail... or But... it should slab at least the grade I assign.
+Bottom line is unless we made a derogatory comment like Detail... or But... it should slab at least the grade we assign.

 FIXED PRICE TERMS